Archives of Ontario

 The Archives of Ontario are the archives for the province of Ontario, Canada.
-Founded in 1903 as the Bureau of Archives, the archives are now under the responsibility of the Ministry of Public and Business Service Delivery.
+Founded in 1903 as the Bureau of Archives, the archives are now under the responsibility of the Ministry of Public and Business Service Delivery and Procurement.
 The main offices of the archive are located at York University in Toronto.

 History

 The Bureau of Archives, as it was originally known, was first located in the Ontario Legislative Building, under the leadership of Alexander Fraser (1860–1936), a Scottish-born Toronto journalist, academic and militia officer who held the position of Provincial Archivist from 1903 to 1935.
 During his tenure, Fraser remained a prolific author and amongst other things prepared annual reports for publication describing progress in making records available to the public, and presenting the full texts of major document collections.
 He summarized his vision for the scope and work of the Archives in a paper he presented to the American Historical Association at Buffalo in 1911.
 In it he described the popularity of the Archives annual report volumes amongst historians and members of the public.

 In the Depression era, the Archives was put on a precarious footing by Premier Mitch Hepburn's desire to close it down as a cost-cutting measure.
 Fraser was targeted for retirement and his assistant James J. Talman became acting head while also tasked with heading the Legislative Library.
 Talman was able to save the Archives by agreeing to move its office and collections to basement vaults.
 Talman eventually took new employment as Chief Librarian at the University of Western Ontario, where he started an archives collection that became the Regional History Division at UWO.
 Fraser's private papers as Provincial Archivist found their first home there.
 The Ontario Archives was not returned to a solid footing until the late 1940s under Helen McClung.

 The Archives moved to the Canadiana Building (14 Queen's Park Crescent West) on the University of Toronto campus in 1951, at which time it was known as the Department of Public Records and Archives.
 During the period the Archives was located there, staff archivists, including Edwin Guillet, became well known for their research work in support of the Archaeological and Historic Sites Board - which placed historical site plaques throughout the province - and for preparation of historical surveys of many regions of the province that were published as part of a series of volumes describing the work of conservation authorities in Ontario - also restricted from Internet access by Crown copyright.